 * Crumbled or small pieces of cooked vegan sausage, vegan burger or vegan bacon

-Tomatoes: Instead of canned chopped or diced tomatoes, you could use fresh tomatoes or tomato sauce or tomato passata.
-Although fresh tomatoes would give a different texture to the finished stew.
+* Instead of canned chopped or diced tomatoes, you could use tomato pasta sauce or tomato passata.

-Jackfruit: If Jackfruit isn't available or your not keen then substitute with chopped firm tofu or tempeh, or perhaps mushrooms.
+* If jackfruit isn't available or you're not keen then substitute with chopped firm tofu or tempeh, or perhaps mushrooms.
 Alternatively add a can of chickpeas or lentils instead of the Jackfruit.

-Vegetables: Replace any of the vegetables with courgette, eggplant, butternut squash, acorn squash, pumpkin, sweet potato, etc.
+* Replace any of the vegetables with courgette [zucchini], eggplant [aubergine], butternut squash, acorn squash, pumpkin, sweet potato, etc.

-Smoked paprika: This does provide the smoky flavours but it could be replaced with regular paprika or sweet paprika.
+* Smoked paprika can be replaced with regular paprika or sweet paprika.
 Alternatively try chipotle powder or paste.

-The nutritional yeast flakes and the liquid smoke are optional ingredients but do add lots of delicious flavours so are recommended if you have them.
+* The nutritional yeast flakes and the liquid smoke are optional ingredients but do add nice flavours so are recommended if you have them.

 ***Do keep in mind that any adaptations or substitutions that you make may change the overall flavour profile of the finished campfire stew but of course the ingredients are all tasty so your finished dish will still be perfectly delicious.***